1871 House: Infrastructure

 1871 House: Service Model

 Through experience and informal research it has been found the majority of people who stay in small inns & guest houses/hotels/B&Bs as well as those who have stayed at 1871 House in particular enjoy their privacy and independence.
 Unique small accommodation facility features considered quaint by some tourists may be unsettling for others and many business travelers.
 We do not set out cookies and daily flowers in the rooms.
 The older model of having teas and dining with the hosts has been pointed out in publications to be less appealing to today's business and leisure traveler.
-To that end, Lia, Warren and staff do everything they can to respect guests' privacy.
+To that end, the staff do everything they can to respect guests' privacy.
 Guests are never forced to interact with other guests nor to sit down with the innkeepers and look at old family photos!
-It is in fact entirely possible for guests to go through their entire stay without ever seeing any other guests as well as Warren who works full time off premises and even Lia who is often taking care of business matters for the hotel/inn.
+It is in fact entirely possible for guests to go through their entire stay without ever seeing any other guests.

 We however make every effort to be as accommodating as is possible to guests.
 As a small facility we do not have a formal concierge desk but do offer various services of this variety to our guests.
-The model 1871 House follows clearly has elements of self-service but we have three assistant managers and two housekeepers enabling staff to be available all day until 6:30 p.m.
-Mondays-Saturdays and 3:30 p.m. on Sundays.
-These hours of availability are a minimum; staff or Warren or Lia are sometimes available after these times and someone is always available for urgent matters or emergencies.
+The model 1871 House follows clearly has elements of self-service but we have three assistant managers and two housekeepers enabling staff to be available every day until 3 p.m.
+These hours of availability are a minimum; staff are often available after these times and someone is always available for urgent matters or emergencies.
 Generally we follow a "request and provide" service policy meaning that the guest should let us know of an issue or request.
-Should you need assistance or have questions or comments during your stay, our excellent house managers, are readily available during office hours (8:30 a.m.-6:30 p.m.
-Monday-Saturday or 8:30 a.m.-3:30 p.m.
-Sunday) and are there to offer their assistance!
-We have also put together a small library of books and travel guides.
-These books are all available to be borrowed by guests.
+Should you need assistance or have questions or comments during your stay, our excellent house managers, are readily available during office hours (9-3 p.m.
+Mon-Sunday) and are there to offer their assistance!
+We have also put together a small library of books and travel guides which are available to be borrowed by guests are are located in the secretary in our central lobby area.

 1871 House: Upkeep, Maintenance, Safety and Quality Control